r-Techsupport/rTS_Wiki/docs/meta/hidden/advancement.md

 * Agreement by at least 90% of all moderators **OR**
 * Agreement by at least 90%, but no less than 8, of all voting moderators

-In this vote, the initiating moderator can choose one of two cases:
+In this vote, the initiating moderator can choose one of two cases: <br>
 1) They select what action should happen when the vote finishes (Demote, remove all roles, kick, ban, etc)
 2) They have people vote on what action should happen